Chat to Caira about your dismissal. She answers questions, reviews contracts, and drafts statements in seconds: https://caira.unwildered.co.uk

 Was there a genuine repudiatory breach?

-Case Example:
+Sector Example:

 Key Evidence:

-Internal emails and board minutes.
+Internal emails, board or partnership minutes.

-Witness statements from colleagues.
+Witness statements from colleagues or fellow partners.

-The employment contract and disciplinary policy.
+The employment or partnership agreement and disciplinary policy.

 Key Evidence:

-Historical bonus payments and LTIP schedules.
+Historical payments and vesting schedules.

 Emails showing the timing and rationale for dismissal.